jhu12/jhu12.github.io/index.md

+# Hi, I'm Jack!

-# Hi!
-My name is Jack, I am a 4th year UBC student studying business and computer science.
+I'm a 4th year UBC student studying business and computer science.
+I am currently searching for a 4 or 8 month co-op job to start in January 2022.

 ## Research Work

-Since May 2021, I have been working as an undergreaduate research assistant to professor Arslan Aziz at UBC Sauder School of Business.
-Below are a few samples of my contribution to his work.
+Since May 2021, I have been working as an undergraduate research assistant to professor Arslan Aziz at UBC Sauder School of Business.
+Below are a few samples of my work.
 I have been using R to create visualizations which help to clearly and effectively communicate findings from the experiment data.

 [Figure 4: User Activity Levels](https://jhu12.github.io/samples/fig4.html)